savob/savobajic.ca/content/projects/personal/website.md

 All the content for the site is prepared in markdown (`.md`) files within folders that match the structure of the website, as per HUGO guidelines.
 Media and such are uploaded to the "static" directory, also as per HUGO guidelines.
-For more detail about how these are then synthesised into HTML, please refer to the HUGO documentation [here](https://gohugo.io/documentation/).
+For more detail about how these are then synthesized into HTML, please refer to the HUGO documentation [here](https://gohugo.io/documentation/).

 To prepare one article takes me usually a couple of hours, especially if it is an old